p3palazzo/comparative-histories/chapter.md

 > scale could Louis XIV look out over his dominion...
 > [@james-chakraborty:2014architecture, 163]

-If *A Global History* fell for the illusion of narrative neutrality, then certainly *Architecture since 1400* fell into the methodological pitfall of discounting its very subject matter.
+While *A Global History* fell for the illusion of narrative neutrality, *Architecture since 1400* fell into the methodological trap of discounting its very subject matter.
 More than a decade before its publication, @albrecht:2002interpretation55 [194], following Susan Sontag, regretted that, in the current critical landscape, "even if the building has received